 What will happen next?

-Wine Victoria has negotiated the funding contracts with the Australian and Victorian Governments and a governance structure is being set up to deliver the project.
-We will provide a project action plan with milestones in the new year - watch this space for more information.
+Wine Victoria has negotiated the funding contracts with the Australian and Victorian Governments and a governance structure has been set up to deliver the project.